google/applied-machine-learning-intensive/v2/04_classification/00_intro_to_classification/slides.md

 ---

-# Precision recall curve
+# Precision vs. Recall Curve

 ![center](res/precision_recall_curve.png)

 <!--
 Besides F1 score, detailed plots of precision vs. recall can also be used to pick where to find a balance.
+This graph is created by varying the threshold value for a positive prediction (ex. malignant).
+If the model is 60% confident a tumor is malignant, do we classify it as malignant?
+What if our model returns a 90% confidence a tumor is malignant?
+This threshold can be chosen by the researcher, and the precision vs. recall curve helps us decide how to set it.

-In this case there is a drastic decrease in recall as precision crosses 80%.
+In the curve shown here, there is a drastic decrease in recall as precision crosses 80%.
 Depending on your problem, you'll probably want to keep your model tuned to values close to 80% precision.

 Talk with class about examples where recall or precision might be favored:
 Hiring decision? --precision